orb-community/diode/README.md

 ```sh
 docker run -v /usr/local/diode:/opt/diode/ --net=host orbcommunity/diode-agent:develop run -c /opt/diode/config.yaml
 ```
-Diode agent can be configured as different output formats:
+### Diode agent can be configured to provide different output formats:

-- FILE
+- FILE <br />
-The agent output will be on a one or more files that will be created on the folder especified in output_path option
+The agent will output one or more files in the folder specified by the `output_path` option

-- HTTP
+- HTTP <br />
-The agent outputt will be on a POST directly on Netbox Ingest plug-in API, that uses output_path as API endpoint and output_auth as API token
+The agent outputt will be on a POST directly on Netbox Ingest plug-in API, that uses `output_path` as API endpoint and `output_auth` as API token

-- OTLP
+- OTLP <br />
-The agent output will be on a OTLP request to the diode service port on the endpoint especified in output_path option
+The agent output will be in OTLP format and sent directly to the Diode service endpoint specified in the `output_path` option

 ## Config file example using FILE output
 ```yaml